ZIYU-DEEP/camel/docs/get_started/single_agent.md

 >>> True
 ```

-### Playing with the Agent's Memory
+### Memory
-By default our agent is initialized with `ChatHistoryMemory`.
+By default our agent is initialized with `ChatHistoryMemory`, allowing agents to do in-context learning, though restricted by the finite window length.

 Assume that you have followed the setup in [Quick Start](#quick-start).
 Let's first check what is inside its brain.
 ```python
 agent.memory.get_context()
 >>> ([{'role': 'system', 'content': 'you are a helpful assistant.'},
       {'role': 'user', 'content': 'dear, what is information in your mind?'}], 30)
 ```
-By default, we store only the user messages.
-You may update the agent's memory with any externally provided message in the format of `BaseMessage`; for example, using the agent's own response:
+By default, only the user messages are saved.
+You may update/alter the agent's memory with any externally provided message in the format of `BaseMessage`; for example, using the agent's own response:
 ```python
 # Update the memory
 agent.record_message(response.msgs[0])